felipelouza/mm-repair/reordering/Readme.md

 Let `<TSP_FILE>` denote any of the `.tsp` files generated following the instructions above (e.g., `covtype.standard.tsp`).

 ### Running PathCover
-We need to back to the `reordering` directory and launch the `cover.py` script.
+We need to go back to the `reordering` directory and launch the `cover.py` script.
 Assuming that you are in in the `build` directory, run:
 ```bash
 cd .. && python3 cover.py <PATH_TO_COVER>/<TSP_FILE>